ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 A landing-abort mechanism is provided to allow you to abort a landing sequence in a safe, controlled, and expected way.
 Custom abort behaviour can be pre-programmed as part of the mission or you can use the default abort mechanism.
 To enable this feature set param LAND_ABORT_THR=1.

 There are three steps to this feature:
-Step 1) Trigger an abort
+#.
+Trigger an abort
-Step 2) The behavior during the abort
+#.
+The behavior during the abort
-Step 3) The mission state after the abort completes.
+#.
+The mission state after the abort completes.

 .. note::